-The MB are like Freemasons, they don't get paid, they get membership , they are a secret society and have to obey the rules – if they do, they get jobs and benefits from the organisation .
+The MB are like Freemasons.
+They don't get paid; they get membership .
+They are a secret society and have to obey the rules —if they do, they get jobs and benefits from the organization .

 Right I see, so what happened when the MB turned up at the palace on Wednesday?

 They started kicking people out and fighting the anti-Morsi protesters.
 They kicked two of them to death.
 As soon as that happened, thousands more anti-Morsi protesters came back to the palace to show our strengh.
 On Tuesday, there were so many of us we could've stormed the palace, but we chose not to.

 We are peaceful protesters, like Gandhi, we are angels.
 The protesters got back to the palace, to help their people there because we heard that some of the protesters had been stripped naked and hanged.
 Then the clashes started all around the palace and the streets around the palace, too.